ubccr/xdmod-ondemand/docs/upgrade.md

 Prior to 11.0.0, logs would only be ingested if the Referer header matched the value of the `-u` or `--url` option to `xdmod-ondemand-ingestor`.
-For example, if the Referer header were `https://resource.example.com/pun/sys/dashboard`, then the ingestor would previously only ingest the line if the `-u https://resource.example.com` or `--url https://resource.example.com` option were passed to `xdmod-ondemand-ingestor`.
+For example, if the Referer header were `https://resource.example.com/pun/sys/dashboard`, then the ingestor would only ingest the line if the `-u https://resource.example.com` or `--url https://resource.example.com` option were passed to `xdmod-ondemand-ingestor`.
 Now, the Referer header is not used, so the `-u` / `--url` option is removed from `xdmod-ondemand-ingestor`.
 All